itsbvk/khadiravana-belagavi/README.md

 ### Hi there 👋

-I am B.V.K (my original name being Khadiravana).
+I am Khadiravana.
+(Tip: Feel free to call me BVK if you find it hard to call me Khadiravana.)
 I am currently an Undergraduate Researcher at IIITH's CVIT lab.
-I work on the problem of OCR for low-resource documents.
+I am extremely passionate about solving challenging problems for which solutions are often not in sight.
+I currently work on the problem of OCR for low-resource documents.

 OCR is considered a solved problem - especially for latin languages.
 For non-latin languages such as most of south Aisian languages the best systems are yet to be developed - and this is so because of multiple reasons - complexity of these languages is far more higher, unavailability of required data and many more.
 I am currently solving the problem of OCR for low resource scenarios.